Lux Docs

 QuantumCheckpointInterval3sInterval for async quantum bundle creation

-DefaultGroupSize3Validators per Ringtail group
+DefaultGroupSize3Validators per Pulsar group

 DefaultGroupThreshold2Threshold within each group (2-of-3)